poeyahay/AFib_PGS/README.md

 For the traits atrial fibrillation (AF) and systolic blood pressure (SBP), we performed genome-wide association study (GWAS) meta-analyses using **METAL**.

-Pre- and postprocessing steps for METAL:

-Documented in the *Supplementary Materials* of our paper, in the section titled **“Meta-analysis using METAL”**.
+Required pre- and postprocessing steps: Documented in the *Supplementary Materials* of our paper, in the section titled **“Meta-analysis using METAL”**.

 Execution scripts for each meta-analysis are available here: